TABLE OF CONTENTS

 2. How do I Submit to the Competition?

-In order to submit an essay for the competition, students must first choose one of the four prompts and write a response with a maximum word limit of 1500 words.
-Essays must be submitted in a formal academic style such as Chicago or APA.
-Please note that students are only allowed to submit one essay per person.
+In order to submit an essay for the competition, students must first choose one of the four prompts (prompt details are below) and write a response with a maximum word limit of 1500 words.
+Essays must be submitted in a formal academic style, such as the Chicago or APA style.
+Please note that students may submit only one essay per person.
 The essays will be judged by the HUEA board.

-Each essay submission will have a $20 reading fee.
+Each essay submission will have a $20 reading fee (US Applicants) or $30 reading fee (International or non-US applicants).

 The contest is open to all high school students from grades 9 to 12 who have an interest in economics.

-5. What are the prizes of the competition?
+6. What Are the Prizes of the Competition?

 The top three winning essays will earn the opportunity to be published on the HIEEC’s website and adjudicated by a real-world economist.
 Last year, the essays were adjudicated by 2016 Economics Nobel Prize Winner Oliver Hart!